 Establishing Instant Connection and Trust

 Email greetings create the first emotional connection between the sender and the recipient.
 Appropriate calls show consideration, effort and respect to the other party.
 This immediate recognition makes the reader feel recognized rather than targeted.
-When a greeting is deliberate and human, trust is formed instantly, increasing the likelihood that the recipient will read and reply positively. -
+When a greeting is deliberate and human, trust is formed instantly, increasing the likelihood that the recipient will read and reply positively.
+Research from Forbes shows that 78% of recipients form their first impression of a sender within the first three seconds of opening an email, making the salutation a critical element in building initial trust. -

 2